nrwl/nx/docs/shared/angular-tutorial/10-computation-caching.md

 Nx built `api` and retrieved `todos` from its computation cache.
 Read more about the cache here [here](/using-nx/caching).

+{% callout type="check" title="Go faster" %}
-> Add --parallel to any command, and Nx does most of the work in parallel.
+Add --parallel to any command, and Nx does most of the work in parallel.
+{% /callout %}

 ## What's Next